benlau/qsyncable/README.md

 However, unless you are doing a reverse or random shuffle.
 Moving a single block of items, regardless of the number, from one to another place will remain in O(n) time complexity.

-If you really need to do a reverse of a list or random shuffle with large amount of data, you may consider to move it to a thread or turn off the key field checking.
+If you really need to do a reverse of a list or random shuffle with large amount of data, you may consider to move it to a thread or set the key field to null.
-Just don’t set the key field on QSDiffRunner, then it will ignore the insertion, removal and moving checking.
+QSDiffRunner will ignore the insertion , removal, and moving checking if key field is not set.

 | Condition                    | Time Complexity             |
 |------------------------------|-----------------------------|